DATA-606-FALL-2022/TEAM_A/DATA-606-DRAFT PROPOSAL.md

 * User should upload the data.
 * User should be able to see the classified results.
-* The proper user interface should be provided in web application.
+* The proper user interface should be provided in web based prototype.

 2. Non - Functional Requirements

 * Deep learning model for detection should be accurate.
-* The application should be user friendly.
+* The prototype should be user friendly.

  ## METHODOLOGY: